CBD vs THC: Understanding the Key Differences

 Legal Status and Regulations

 Conversely, THC faces stricter regulations due to its intoxicating effects.
 While some regions have legalized it for medical and recreational purposes, others maintain strict bans.
 Understanding local laws is essential for anyone interested in using these cannabis-derived compounds.
+For products that comply with strict quality standards, explore our collection of CBD oils.

 Common Myths and Misconceptions